Md. Nazrul Islam Chowdhury

 Md.
-Nazrul Islam Chowdhury is an Awami League politician and a former member of Jatiya Sangsad representing the Chittagong-14 constituency.
+Nazrul Islam Chowdhury (1 February 1952 – 13 July 2026) was a Bangladeshi Awami League politician who was a onetime member of the Jatiya Sangsad, representing the Chittagong-14 constituency.

 Early life

 Chowdhury was born on 1 February 1952.
-He has a B.A. degree.
+He had a B.A. degree.

 Career

 Chowdhury was elected to parliament from Chittagong-14 on 5 January 2014 as a Bangladesh Awami League candidate.
-Currently, he is a member of parliamentary standing committee for the Ministry of Jute and Textiles and the Ministry of Labour and Employment.
+He was a member of parliamentary standing committee for the Ministry of Jute and Textiles and the Ministry of Labour and Employment.
 He was a parliamentary standing committee member for the Ministry of Civil Aviation and Tourism in the 10th parliament.

+Death

+Chowdhury died from cancer on 13 July 2026 at the age of 74.